More job gains point to a solid economy and Fed rate hikes

 Workers, in general, are enjoying nearly unprecedented bargaining power.
 The number of people who are quitting jobs, typically for better positions at higher pay, has been at or near a record high for six months.
 Layoffs are at their lowest level on records dating back 20 years.

-Yet there are signs that some companies, facing rising costs for parts and labor, are starting to resist demands for higher pay.
+Yet there are signs that some companies, facing rising costs for parts and labor, are starting to think twice about demands for higher pay.

 One such executive is Jackie Bondanza, CEO of Hounds Town, a chain of doggie daycares with 30 locations in 14 states.
-Bondanza said people are applying for jobs at the company’s headquarters in Garden City, New York, who don’t necessarily have relevant experience yet are demanding pay above the listed salary.
+Bondanza said people are applying for jobs at the company’s headquarters in Ronkonkoma, New York, who don’t necessarily have relevant experience yet are demanding high salaries.

 “People are coming in demanding 30% more,” she said.
 “We can’t afford to overpay for somebody.”

-Note: This story has been updated to read that Hounds Town is based in Ronkonkoma, New York, not Garden City, New York.